BLAISE ALLYSEN KEARSLEY

 — Mary Robertson

-"Right after the first class I started paying closer attention to how writers had created characters and how their desires moved stories forward in shows I was watching and novels I was reading.
+"Right after the first class I started paying closer attention to how writers [create] characters and how their desires moved stories forward in shows I was watching and novels I was reading.
 It made me more mindful of the intentionality behind works I like, which will crystalize even more when I write.
 The writing samples were all new to me and amazing.
-I’ve reordered my reading list accordingly.
-I didn’t think I would like the in-class writing exercises but I did.
-I really liked the time constraints and how they forced me to write from the gut."
+I’ve reordered my reading list accordingly."

-— Two-day intensive participant
+— CNF intensive participant

 "I feel so inspired, enriched, encouraged, and empowered in my writing practice.
 I've been sitting at my desk since we all logged off just feeling how full of gratitude my heart is—for you, the workshop, and the entire group."

-— Adaeze Elechi (Callaloo)
+— Adaeze Elechi (Callaloo; Memoir Land)

 "It's always a privilege to work with you.
 Your work as a writer, teacher, and mentor has had a huge impact on me."